A Food Lover’s Guide to the Best Restaurants in Boston

 Is Instagram your platform for sharing daily activities, cute spots, and the foods you eat?
 Do you seek new places on Instagram or Google?
 Instagram has become so much more than just another shallow social network, it is the ideal place for promoting a business, and restaurant owners know that Instagram hashtags are working in their favor.

 - Terra at Eataly– among the vast number of diners at Back Bay, Terra at Eataly is a real gem for all the fans of urban jungle spaces who are into lush greenery and bright space.
 Glass roof provides enough light during the day and the view of a starry sky at night.
+If you are moving in together with your loved one, surprise them with a date here and make sure you snap a photo or two.

 - Yvonne’s – one of the Instagram-worthy diners in B-town is definitely Yvonne’s, with its elegant library lounge, full with books, paintings, ornate ceilings, gold details, and luxurious chandeliers at the bar, it looks exclusive and rounds up an ideal setting for a picture.
 And the bathroom does not lack behind, with its velvet couch and chandelier.